-Paris might be the most romantic city in the world but it's also very well geared towards children.
-Parents will find there are endless activities and attractions to enjoy as a family.
+Paris might be the most romantic city in the world but it's also well geared towards children.
+Parents will find there are endless activities and attractions to enjoy with their little ones.

-Take a walk to the top of the Eiffel Tower and marvel at the views over this glorious city, or head down the Champs Elysées for a spot of shopping, but beware the tourist traps.
+Families can marvel at the glorious city views from the top of the Eiffel Tower, or head down the Champs Elysées for a spot of shopping, though they should beware of the tourist traps.
 Kids will love the miles of beach along the shores of the Seine River.
 Playing in the sun and splashing in the river has become a popular activity for families and children during the summer months.
 The Jardin des Tuileries is a great place to take the kids for a stroll and to let out some of their pent-up energy.

-Of course, kids won't let their parents forget the proximity of the magical Disneyland Paris and there are other famous amusement parks to visit, like the Parc Asterix and France Miniature.
+Of course, kids won't let their parents forget the proximity of the magical Disneyland Paris and there are other famous amusement parks to visit, such as the Parc Asterix and France Miniature.

 Paris has a temperate oceanic climate, but the city is known for its unexpected rain showers which can occur at any time of year.
 Spring, from March to May, is the driest season in Paris but rainfall is distributed fairly evenly throughout the other seasons.
 It is best to have an umbrella with you in Paris no matter what the season, but the rain showers are usually as brief as they are sudden.
 Snow is rare but the city does usually get a smattering in the winter months (December to February).
 Summer (June to August) temperatures are mild to warm, with average highs of 77°F (25°C) and occasional heat waves, while winters are very chilly with temperatures hovering around freezing point.

-Paris is home to more than 5,000 restaurants, with traditional French bistros being the best value for money for those on a budget.
-Cafés and dive bars are an almost obligatory stop on the way to or from work for most Parisians, where an ordinary lunch can be enjoyed at a reasonable price.
-Grab a newspaper, order a glass of fine French wine and, while soaking up the picturesque surroundings, observe the city passing by.
+Paris is home to thousands of restaurants, with traditional French bistros being the best value for money for those on a budget.
+Cafes and dive bars are an almost obligatory stop on the way to or from work for most Parisians, where an ordinary lunch can be enjoyed at a reasonable price.
+Travellers can grab a newspaper, order a glass of fine French wine and observe the city passing by while soaking up the picturesque surroundings.

-From classic French cooking to Nouvelle Cuisine and French regional cooking styles, as well as many other international cuisines, there is something to satisfy every palate in Paris.
+From classic French cooking to Nouvelle Cuisine and French regional styles (as well as many other international cuisines), there is something to satisfy every palate in Paris.

 This tiny bistro is simply decorated with a plain white facade and a rustic interior, and is always buzzing with locals.
 A blackboard menu offers classic French dishes such as calf's liver cooked in sherry vinegar, or scallops cooked in basil oil.
 There is also a selection of venison on offer, and the puddings are equally enticing.
 The bill is outrageously inexpensive for the quality of the food.
 Open Tuesday to Saturday for lunch and dinner, dinner only on Sunday.
 Reservations essential.